stac-utils/pystac-client/docs/quickstart.rst

 Python
 ~~~~~~

-To use the Python library, first a Client instance is created for a
+First, create a Client instance configured to use a specific STAC API by the root URL of that API.
+For this example, we
-specific STAC API (use the root URL):
+will use `Earth Search <https://earth-search.aws.element84.com/v1>`__.

 .. code-block:: python